ExpressLRS/Docs/docs/quick-start/transmitters/firmware-version.md

 === "via Web UI"

-    1. Put your module into wifi mode.
+    1. Put your module into WiFi mode.

         === "using the ExpressLRS Lua Script"